aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/02_arithmetics.md

 ---
 layout: single
-title: "Arithmetic expressions, variables, and functions"
+title: "Arithmetic Expressions, Variables, and Functions"
 permalink: /critic2/manual/arithmetics/
 excerpt: "Arithmetic expressions, variables, and functions used in critic2."
 sidebar:
   - repo: "critic2"
     nav: "critic2_manual"
 toc: true
-toc_label: "Arithemtic expressions, variables, functions"
+toc_label: "Arithemtic Expressions, Variables, Functions"
 toc_sticky: true
 ---

-### Basic usage {#c2-arithbasic}
+### Basic Usage {#c2-arithbasic}

 In critic2, an arithmetic expression can be used almost everywhere in the input where a real or integer number is expected.
 Arithmetic